 Mizkan Museum is the highest-rated place to visit in Handa, Aichi right now.

-The largest category is temples, with 36 places to explore.
+The largest category is parks, with 59 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.